Senior Leadership Team (SLT)

 Carr Assistant Housemistress

 Mrs Takamiya is our Assistant Housemistress of Rosebery House where she builds very strong and positive relationships with her students.
 She is also integral to the strong links that we are able to build with our Japanese families in her role as Japanse Liaison Officer.
 Masako believes strongly in education and the importance of a holistic approach.
 She is an excellent role model and ambassador for our school in all that she does.
-Masako is a qualified Yoga instructor and the sessions that she runs are equally popular among our staff and pupils.
+Masako is a qualified Yoga instructor and the sessions that she runs are equally popular among our staff and students.

 Dean Jones